hhaoyan/mbtr-grad/README.md

 ### sGDML

+Training kernel models for forces requires a twice differentiable kernel function, which gives the potential function when integrated.
+This is the basic idea behind symmetric gradient domain machine learning (sGDML).
+You may read more information the papers by Chmiela et al. at this [link](http://quantum-machine.org/gdml/).

-We demonstrate MBTR in sGDML using the MD17 (http://quantum-machine.org/gdml/) datasets to train symmetric gradient domain machine learning (sGDML) models.
+We here use MBTR for training sGDML models using the MD17 dataset (http://quantum-machine.org/gdml/).

 #### Prepare datasets